IThanyang/testgit/readme.txt

 444444444444
 55555555
 66666666
-Creating a new branch is quick.
+Creating a new branch is quick AND simple